ott-jax/ott/docs/index.rst

 - :mod:`ott.experimental` lists tools whose API is not mature yet to be included in the main toolbox, with changes expected in the near future, but which might still prove useful for users.
-This includes at the moment the :class:`~ott.solvers.linear.mmsinkhorn.MMSinkhon` solver class to solve :term:`multimarginal transport`.
+This includes at the moment the :class:`~ott.solvers.linear.mmsinkhorn.MMSinkhon` solver class to compute an optimal :term:`multimarginal coupling`
-  :class:`~ott.experimental.mmsinkhorn.MMSinkhon`.
 - :mod:`ott.neural` provides tools to parameterize and optimal :term:`transport map`, :term:`coupling` or conditional probabilities as neural networks.